 Commitment and Attendance.
 Directors should make every effort to attend meetings of the Board and meetings of committees of which they are members.
 Members may attend by any method permitted by law.
-Any circumstance that would cause a director to attend fewer than 75% of the aggregate meetings of the Board and any committees on which such director serves should be discussed with the Chair of the Board and the Chair of the Governance Committee.
+Any circumstance that would cause a director to attend fewer than 75% of the aggregate meetings of the Board and any committees on which such director serves in a given fiscal year should be discussed with the Chair of the Board and the Chair of the Governance Committee.